starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/user_auth.rst

 1. Write to the appropriate ``balance`` entry.
 2. Verify that the user has signed on this change.

 For the signature, we will use the STARK-friendly ECDSA signature, which is natively supported in Cairo.
-For technical details about this cryptographic primitive see `STARK Curve <https://docs.starkware.co/starkex-docs/crypto/stark-curve>`_.
+For technical details about this cryptographic primitive, see `STARK Curve <https://docs.starkware.co/starkex-docs/crypto/stark-curve>`_.

 We will need the ``ecdsa`` builtin to verify the signature, so we will change the ``%builtins`` line to:

 .. tested-code:: cairo user_auth_builtins